akhilm-ds/Data-Analysis-Dashboard/README.md

 - 🏷️ **Average Discount** offered by Discount Category
 - 📦 Overview of **Total Orders, Average Orders**, and **Product Category Breakdown**
 - 🌍 **Sales Analysis by City**
-- 🎯 Fully interactive with filters for **Product, Date, Customer ID, and Promotion Category**

 ## 📌 Key Insights